 Cultivating Probability (#1-9) is a collection of 8 individual sculptures and the animation film In Our Hands that can be presented as an installation together but also can be presented individually.

-Cultivating Probability is based on research into the way how people, in different times and cultures, try to predict and influence decision making processes and the future paths of specific situations.
+Cultivating Probability (#1-9) speculates and unites attitudes and rituals from different cultures and periods of time into a kind of fictional anthropological museum display.
+The works are inspired by research into the way how people, in different times and cultures, try to predict and influence decision making processes and the future paths of specific situations.

-Some of the objects in the installation are interpretations of ceremonial objects found in the collections of Museum Volkenkunde in Leiden and the Africa Museum in Berg en Dal in the Netherlands, that were made to predict – or ward off – the future.
+Some of the sculptures made in this project are interpretations of ceremonial objects found in the collections of The National Museum of World Cultures in the Netherlands, that were made to predict – or ward off – the future.
 Others are influenced by historical as well as contemporary objects, rituals or technologies that are used to predict or influence the future around the world.

-Materials: Wood / black engine grease / 90 x 90 x 70 cm; burned wood / Ink / 50 x 80 cm; handmade unbaked clay objects / metal binary tokens (approx. 2500 in total); metal dish / water / ink / robotics / diameter 1,20 m; full copper / 2 cm diameter x various lengths; burned yellow sand / tin.
+Materials used in the collection of works: Wood / Synthetic motor grease / burned wood / Ink / handmade unbaked clay objects / metal binary tokens (approx. 2500 in total); metal dish / oil / ink / robotics / full copper; burned yellow sand / tin.